cloudmesh-project/reu-2014/doc/source/projects/mpi-java-test.rst

 ----------------------------------------------------------------------
 This project will be done in the Linux Command-Line and the sample programs will be done in MPI Java.
 The results will be done in a Microsoft Excel sheet to display the results and charts.
+I have also written Sample code that have not been finished but will be a future work.

 Implementation
 ----------------------------------------------------------------------